 We’ve been selected for two work-in-progress festivals – Turin and Sofia.

 Aida Grifol and I did the casting from October 2017 to February 2018.
 We saw over 100 people.
 Lots of casting was done by Skype because the actors weren’t in Toulouse – most of them were from Paris.

 I stopped the casting when I found the main actor – Antoine Herbez.
 Léon and Aida were going crazy, because we didn’t find Antoine until just six weeks before shooting.
 They wanted to kill me, but I wasn’t going to shoot the film until I’d found the right guy to play the character of Jean.

 The two young actors – Paul Arvenne and Valentin Malguy – were awesome discoveries.

-We’ve seen a number of documentaries and play exploring the Chemsex scene.
+We’ve seen a number of documentaries and plays exploring the Chemsex scene.
 What does this film add to our understanding of how gay men encounter and respond to Chemsex-related situations?

 I think that I show in the movie that sometimes people die doing Chemsex, and that it’s an accident – not really planned, but people die.

 Also, the movie tells the story of a father who thinks he’s really close to his son, but in the end he doesn’t know about a very important part of his son’s life.

 What do you hope that people feel when watching the film?